benfjohnson/developer-dot/_posts/2017-02-16-rest-v2-17-2-patch-notes.md

 <img src="/public/images/blog/oauth-popup.png" alt="OAuth Pop Up" height="270" width="278" />

-We recommend authenticating via OAuth 2.0, since it works using a unique 30-minute bearer token that allows you to experiment with the API without having to encode your username and password into a Base64 string.
-When you click that link, you'll redirect to Avalara Identity, the new universal sign-on page for Avalara products:
+We recommend authenticating via OAuth 2.0, since it works using a unique bearer token that is valid for 30 minutes at a time.
+This token is automatically transmitted from Avalara Identity to the API server under a secure channel, so you can experiment with the swagger API without having to encode your username and password into a Base64 string.

+When you click the OAuth 2.0 link, you'll redirect to Avalara Identity, the new universal sign-on page for Avalara products:

 <img src="/public/images/blog/oauth-sign-in.png" alt="OAuth Sign In" height="206" width="374" />

-When you click `Login`, you'll be redirected back to the AvaTax API, and all calls to the API will be fully authenticated using your account!
+Type in your username and password and click `Login`.
+You'll be redirected back to the AvaTax API documentation, and all calls to the API will be fully authenticated.
+When your token expires, you'll be redirected back to Avalara Identity to login again.

 <h2>Lock Document API</h2>